waynodiablo/Oystercard/yelpv1.md

 end
 ```

-This creates an instance variable, `@restaurants`, that is accessible by our `index` view.
+This creates an instance variable `@restaurants` that is accessible in our `index` view.
 Let's refer to it in `app/views/restaurants/index.html.erb`:

 ```erb
 <% if @restaurants.any? %>